lamondlu/CoolCat/README.md

 So my solution is that my app use the `LoadFromStream` method to load plugin assembly instead of `LoadFromAssemblyPath`.

 The another benifit for this is that you can cache and reuse the library stream.
-So if pluginA is using Newtonsoft.Json v11.0.0 and plugin B is using the same.
-After pluginA loaded, system will not load the same library when load the PluginB.
+So if pluginA reference Newtonsoft.Json v11.0.0 and plugin B reference the same.
+After pluginA loaded, system will not load the same library when loading the PluginB.

 ### How to enable controller/action at runtime?
 Coming soon..